COURSE HIGHLIGHTS

 Learning Objectives

-• Be able to calculate flow rate from measured pressure difference, fluid properties, and meter parameters, using the provided equations for venturi, orifice, and flow nozzle meters.
+At the conclusion of this course, the student will- Be able to calculate flow rate from measured pressure difference, fluid properties, and meter parameters, using the provided equations for venturi, orifice, and flow nozzle meters.

-• Be able to determine which type of ISO standard pressure tap locations are being used for a given orifice meter
+- Be able to determine which type of ISO standard pressure tap locations are being used for a given orifice meter

-• Be able to calculate the orifice coefficient, Co, for specified orifice and pipe diameters, pressure tap locations and fluid properties
+- Be able to calculate the orifice coefficient, Co, for specified orifice and pipe diameters, pressure tap locations and fluid properties

-• Be able to estimate the density of a specified gas at specified temperature and pressure using the Ideal Gas Law
+- Be able to estimate the density of a specified gas at specified temperature and pressure using the Ideal Gas Law

-• Be able to calculate the velocity of a fluid for given pitot tube reading and fluid density
+- Be able to calculate the velocity of a fluid for given pitot tube reading and fluid density

-• Know the general configuration and principles of operation of rotameters and positive displacement, electromagnetic, target, turbine, vortex, and ultrasonic meters
+- Know the general configuration and principles of operation of rotameters and positive displacement, electromagnetic, target, turbine, vortex, and ultrasonic meters

-• Know recommended applications for each of the types of flow meters discussed in this course
+- Know recommended applications for each of the types of flow meters discussed in this course

-• Be familiar with the general characteristics of the types of flow meters discussed in this course, as summarized in Table 2 of the course content
+- Be familiar with the general characteristics of the types of flow meters discussed in this course, as summarized in Table 2 of the course content

-Course Author Profile: Harlan Bengson, Ph, PE
+Preview Course Material: Flow Measurement in Pipes and Ducts, 3 PDHCourse Author Profile: Harlan Bengson, Ph, PE

 Fluid flow is an important part of many industrial processes.
 This course cover fundamental approaches to fluid flow calculations and analysis, with emphasis on fluid flow in piping systems and the use of pumps in those systems. the course includes coverage of the continuity equation, laminar & turbulent flow, Bernoulli's equation, head loss, natural circulation, two-phase fluid flow, and centrifugal pumps